Luc Bendza

 Luc Bendza (born July 6, 1969) is a Gabonese-Chinese actor and martial artist.
 He is known for his role as boxer Jesse Glover in The Legend of Bruce Lee.

 Early life

 Luc Bendza was born in Koulamoutou, Gabon.
-Luc's father was born in Koulamoutou, Gabon, and immigrated to the United States in the 1930s.
+Bendza's father was born in Koulamoutou, Gabon, and immigrated to the United States in the 1930s.

 Career

 In 2016, the Gabonese film director, producer and editor Samantha Biffot made the documentary The African Who Wanted to Fly about him.
 It won the Special Jury Award at Gabon's 10th International Documentary Film Festival.

 Bendza appeared as Jesse Glover in The Legend of Bruce Lee.
 The 50 episodes long series was produced and broadcast by CCTV and had been aired since 12 October 2008.

-Luc became a wushu martial artist in the 1980s.
+Bendza became a wushu martial artist in the 1980s.
 His fighting training promoting company, "Wushu Luc Productions", signed world champion Wushu Alain Mas and diams Mavh.